cengizhankose/connect-four-game/README.md

 ## How to play

-1.Every round one player puts a pin at the 7\*6 board.
+1.Every round one player puts a pin on the 7\*6 board.
 2.Player who connects four pins at one direction which can be horizontal vertical or even diagonal wins the game.

 ## What the app looks like